Ryota Nakano (kickboxer): RISE welterweight champion

-Nakano faced Masashi Nakajima at RISE 156 on March 27, 2022 in a fight serving as the semi final for the vacant RISE welterweight championship tournament.
+Nakano faced Masashi Nakajima at RISE 156 on March 27, 2022, in a fight serving as the semi-final for the vacant RISE welterweight championship tournament.
 He won the fight by unanimous decision.
 Nakano was next booked to face Ryoya Inai for the vacant title at RISE 158 on May 29, 2022.
 He won the fight by knockout in the second round to capture the vacant title.

 Nakano faced Chadd Collins in a non-title bout at RISE WORLD SERIES 2022 Osaka on August 21, 2022.
 He lost the fight by a first-round knockout.
 Although Nakano was able to rise to his feet following a knockdown near the end of the opening round, he was visibly staggered, which prompted the referee to wave the fight off.

+Nakano faced the one-time RISE Middleweight champion Lee Sung-hyun in a super welterweight bout at RISE World Series 2023 - 1st Round on July 2, 2023.
+He won the fight by a second-round spinning backfist knockout.

+Nakano faced Petru Morari at RISE WORLD SERIES 2023 Final Round on December 16, 2023.
+He lost the fight by majority decision, with scores of 30–29, 30–28 and 29–29.